-We’ll take a break from the lingo of IPTV this week in favor of a more fundamental question: How much bandwidth does it take to send linear and on-demand video over Internet protocol?
+We’ll take a break from the lingo of IPTV this week in favor of a more fundamental question: How much bandwidth does it take to send linear and on-demand video over IP?

 The short answer: Less.
-Less than it takes to deliver “traditional” digital television streams, anyway.
+Less than it takes to deliver “traditional” digital TV streams, anyway.
 Why?
 Three reasons.

-Reason No. 1: If you’re prepping for video over IP (meaning video over the path now used by cable modems), you might as well do advanced compression.
+Reason #1: If you’re prepping for video over IP (meaning video over the path now used by cable modems), you might as well do advanced compression.
 The two move in lockstep.

-Advanced compression — variously called MPEG-4, AVC and H.264 — makes it possible to squish two to three times more HD streams into the same channel size (6 MHz, or, the equivalent of around 40 Megabits per second).
+Advanced compression – variously called MPEG-4, AVC and H.264 – makes it possible to squish two to three times more HD streams into the same channel size (6 MHz, or, the equivalent of around 40 Mbps.)

 By contrast, MPEG-4 skinnies SD streams down to 1 Mbps or less, and HD streams as low as 4 Mbps.
 (This is highly dependent on screen size.)